 The library invites you to use our space to meet with friends and play your favourite board games.
 From Settlers of Catan to historical war gaming, a veterean gamer and librarian will be on-hand to moderate and to play.
 Bring your games, bring your opponents or come alone and meet others who share your hobby.
 Lengthier games can be stowed away and picked up again the following session.
 The librarian will be bringing Mage War with more to come.
 The first and second Thursday of every month at 5:30 pm in the upstairs community room.

 Join us for The Idea Exchange, a regular forum where community members can join together to discover new thoughts, debate topics and share ideas.
 The public is welcome to propose themes and can contact the Idea Exchange Coordinator, Kristy, at firstname.lastname@example.org to inquire about presenting.

 The library invites you to join in on an ongoing campaign of mystery and horror.
 A traditional pencil and paper role-playing night will be hosted once a month at the library.
 Travel back to the 1920s and join a team of globe travelling investigators and attempt to unravel a complex and ominous mystery.
 No experience with role-playing necessary.
-The fourth Thursday of every month at 6:00 pm in the upstairs community room.
+The last Thursday of every month at 6:00 pm in the upstairs community room.